Find schools that offer these popular programs

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) expected the employment of preschool teachers to grow 17% between 2012 and 2022, faster than the average for all occupations (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) expected the employment of preschool teachers to grow 7% between 2014 and 2024, about as fast as average for all occupations (www.bls.gov).
 Growth in this field is due to a growing population of preschool-aged children and the widespread importance of early-childhood education.

 According to BLS figures, the median annual salary for preschool teachers was $28,570 in May 2015.
 The highest-paid preschool teachers earned more than $51,990 annually, while the lowest-paid earned roughly $19,130 or less per year (www.bls.gov).